balchja/op_note_multi_label_classification/README.md

-# ufl_op_note_multi_label_classification
-Companion code to "Large Language Models for Multi-label Document Classification for Surgical Concepts in Exploratory Laparotomy Operative Notes"

-# ufl_op_note_multi_label_classification
+# Multi-Label Classification for Operative Notes

 Companion code to "Large Language Models for Multi-label Document Classification for Surgical Concepts in Exploratory Laparotomy Operative Notes"